 Alexa Grasso Bio

-Karen Alexa Grasso Montes, born August 9, 1993, is a Mexican professional mixed martial artist competing in the women’s Flyweight division of the Ultimate Fighting Championship (UFC).
-She is the former UFC Women’s Flyweight Champion and the first Mexican woman to win a UFC title.
-Grasso is also a UFC analyst for UFC Español broadcasts.
+Karen Alexa Grasso Montes, known professionally as Alexa Grasso, is a Mexican professional mixed martial artist who has competed at the highest levels of the sport since 2012.
+She currently fights in the women’s Flyweight division of the Ultimate Fighting Championship, where she is the former UFC Women’s Flyweight Champion.
+Grasso is the first Mexican woman to win a UFC championship, a milestone that placed her alongside Brandon Moreno as one of the most important Mexican champions in company history.
+In addition to her fighting career, she also works as a UFC analyst for UFC Español on Spanish-language broadcasts, helping bring the sport to new audiences across Latin America.

 Early Life and Background